The Rosie

 mood and played the date game well, hed be tanked by ten.
 If not,

-hed return and settle a score with me.
-Thats what kept me in my
+hed return to his favorite punching bag and settle a score with me.

-corner, didnt pop out of the bed at the first sound, tried to sleep to
+Thats what kept me in my corner, didnt pop out of the bed at the

-avoid a storm.
-Hed never struck me when I was already down.
+when I was already down.

 Often, I hid under